miladfarzalizadeh/miladfarzalizadeh.github.io/README.md

 ## Welcome to my GitHub Pages

-You can view the linkdin profile [editor on GitHub](https://www.linkedin.com/in/milad-farzalizadeh/)
+You can view the linkdin profile [Linkedin](https://www.linkedin.com/in/milad-farzalizadeh/)